webhintio/hint/packages/parser-babel-config/README.md

   * `resource`: the parsed resource.
   * `errors`: all the errors that the schama validator returns.

-* `parse::babel-config::error::not-found`.
-This event is sent if the parser doesn't find any configuration file at the end of the scan.
-  This event doesn't containt anything else.

 ## Types

 If you need to import any type or enum defined in this parser,